cs230-stanford/website-winter-2020/README.md

 # What can be improved

 Below is a list of suggested changes for the website and content:
+Logistics:
+- [x] Update Staff information
+- [ ] Update CA information
+- [ ] Update QueueStatus/Calendar url; Zoom link
+- [ ] Update Course Syllabus

 General:
+- [ ] Refactoring the website using global configuration for variables
-- Should modify image.html include to take width as an argument.
+- [ ] Should modify image.html include to take width as an argument.
-- Standardize previous project list and make a standardized method for adding new ones.
+- [ ] Standardize previous project list and make a standardized method for adding new ones.
-- Add a toggle answer include for the FAQ, Sections, and Lectures.
+- [ ] Add a toggle answer include for the FAQ, Sections, and Lectures.
-- Clean up file structure on server.
+- [ ] Clean up file structure on server.
-- Add Google Analytics by editing the `_config.yml` file.
+- [ ] Add Google Analytics by editing the `_config.yml` file.

 Section:
-- Section 3 should use the notation introduced in class.
+- [ ] Section 3 should use the notation introduced in class.
-- Section 6 add Pytorch code as well as Tensorflow.
+- [ ] Section 6 add Pytorch code as well as Tensorflow.
-- Section 9 extend to regression metrics and AUC.
+- [ ] Section 9 extend to regression metrics and AUC.
-- Section 10 is very minimal and needs more content.
+- [ ] Section 10 is very minimal and needs more content.

 Lecture:
-- Images need to be added to all lectures.
+- [ ] Images need to be added to all lectures.
-- Lectures 8, 9, 10 are unfinished.
+- [ ] Lectures 8, 9, 10 are unfinished.
-- Keep a consistent style to all lectures.
+- [ ] Keep a consistent style to all lectures.
-- Should merge lecture notes 4a and 4b into just 4.
+- [ ] Should merge lecture notes 4a and 4b into just 4.